department-of-veterans-affairs/vets-website/content/pages/health-care/apply.md

 <div itemscope itemtype ="http://schema.org/HowTo">
 <div itemprop="description" class="va-introtext">

-Once you’ve figured out if you qualify, applying for VA health care benefits is easy.
-Find out how to apply.
+Find out how to apply for VA health care benefits.

 </div>

 <div itemprop="steps" itemscope itemtype ="http://schema.org/HowToSection">
-<h3 itemprop="name">Prepare</h3>
+<h3 itemprop="name">How do I prepare before starting my application?</h3>
 <div itemprop="itemListElement">

 - If you haven’t done so already, check to see if you qualify.
 [Check your eligibility](/health-care/eligibility/).